-#14 Updated by magumagu9 about 4 years ago
+#14 Updated by magumagu9 over 5 years ago

 This game uses a multipass rendering scheme; first, it draws everything assigning arbitrary colors to objects to identify them.
 Then it draws the actual scene.
 At the very end, it outlines the objects, using a TEV pipeline which samples the result of the first pass to figure out which pixels should be black.